bhavikkumar/terraform-master/README.md

-cloudtrail_bucket_id | The name of the cloudtrail bucket where all trails will be centralised development_account_alias | The alias of the development account development_account_id | The development account id master_account_alias | The alias of the root account master_account_id | The root account id operations_account_alias | The alias of the operations account operations_account_id | The operation account id production_account_alias | The alias of the production account production_account_id | The production account id terraform_bucket_id | The name of the terraform state bucket terraform_dynamodb_table_name | The name of the terraform dynamodb table terraform_kms_key_arn | The KMS Key id used by terraform to encrypt the s3 bucket at rest
+cloudtrail_bucket_id | The name of the cloudtrail bucket where all trails will be centralised development_account_alias | The alias of the development account development_account_id | The development account id development_cloudtrail_log_arn | The ARN of the cloudtrail log for the development account master_account_alias | The alias of the root account master_account_id | The root account id master_cloudtrail_log_arn | The ARN of the cloudtrail log for the master account operations_account_alias | The alias of the operations account operations_account_id | The operation account id operations_cloudtrail_log_arn | The ARN of the cloudtrail log for the operations account production_account_alias | The alias of the production account production_account_id | The production account id production_cloudtrail_log_arn | The ARN of the cloudtrail log for the production account terraform_bucket_id | The name of the terraform state bucket terraform_dynamodb_table_name | The name of the terraform dynamodb table terraform_kms_key_arn | The KMS Key id used by terraform to encrypt the s3 bucket at rest